 Nutritive and Tonic Nettles

 Nettles are a nutritive herb that can be taken freely.
 Nettle is rich in chlorophyll.
-They are a significant source of vitamin C, D, and A. The nettle is 20% minerals including calcium, silicon, potassium, chromium, phosphorous, magnesium, and zinc.
+They are a significant source of vitamin C, D, and A. The nettle is 20% minerals including calcium, silicon, potassium, chromium, phosphorus, magnesium, and zinc.

 Nettle is a spring tonic and traditionally is one of the first greens available in the spring.
 The nettles are already 8 leaves above the ground at Joybilee Farm.
 And our snow isn’t gone yet.

 To harvest them as a potherb, wear stout gloves so you don’t get strung.
 Protect the arms, too, with a thick shirt.
 Cut the plants off at ground level with pruning shears.
 Wash them with gloves on and stick them into boiling water immediately, so that they aren’t lying around to sting anyone.

 How to preserve nettles for tea

 If you plan to dry nettles for tea, wash them with gloves on.
 Bundle them into bunches of 5 to 10 branches.
 Hang them in a dry, airy spot to dry.
 The leaves are fully dry when they crumble when crushed.
 When dry the venom in the plant is gone, but those stiff hairs can still cause some discomfort, so I wear gloves when removing leaves from the stem.
-Store the fully dry leaves in a glass jar with tight fitting lid.
+Store the fully dry leaves in a glass jar with a tight-fitting lid.
 If protected from light and kept dry, the dried leaves of nettle will last for 18 months in storage.

 Harvesting in Summer

 In the summertime, as the nettle is growing tall, you can still trim off the tops of the plants and dry them in the same way that you dry spring plants.
 If they are harvested frequently and prevented from flowering, nettles will continue to produce leafy tops for tea all summer long.
 Around the middle of August, nettles will send up new plants from their underground runners.
 These can be harvested as potherbs or dried for nettle tea right until you get a killing frost.